genesiscommunitysuccess/docs/docs/server-reference/service-definition.md

+---
+title: Service definitions
+sidebar_label: Service definitions
+sidebar_position: 3
+id: service-defs

+---
-# Service Definitions
+# Service definitions

-In the same way each product has a \*-processes.xml config file, it should also have a \*-service-definitions.xml file.
-This file is where the developer specifies the ports of the various processes.
-These are the ports used to communicate between processes internally
+Just as each application must have  a *-processes.xml config file, it must also have a *-service-definitions.xml file.
+This is where the developer specifies the ports of the various processes.
+These ports are used to communicate internally between processes.

 ```xml
 <configuration>